-When we think of data usage, one of the first things that comes to mind is the lag, buffering and general misery that comes with going over what originally seemed like a manageable data limit.
+When we think of data usage, one of the first things that come to mind is the lag, buffering and general misery that comes with going over what originally seemed like a manageable data limit.
 Many users start the month with a fresh data cap and high hopes for their internet connection, only to end up halfway through the billing cycle browsing at a snail’s pace.

 Smart internet data usage starts with a quick knowledge of the technology so that you and other members of your household can make wise connection decisions.
 Our experts start with the basics and give a few helpful ways that you can limit data usage in your household.